openstack-archive/infra-manual/doc/source/drivers.rst

     If you need to support other version schemes, you might need to use the ``tag`` pipeline instead of the default ``release`` pipeline.
-Best discuss this with the OpenStack Infra team.
+Best discuss this with the OpenDev team.

 Gerrit IRC Notifications
 ========================

-The intent of this section is to detail how to set up notifications about all the projects that are hosted on OpenStack Gerrit in the appropriate IRC channels.
+The intent of this section is to detail how to set up notifications about all the projects that are hosted on OpenDev Gerrit in the appropriate IRC channels.

-GerritBot is an IRC bot that listens to the OpenStack Gerrit server for events and notifies those on Freenode's OpenStack channels.
+GerritBot is an IRC bot that listens to the OpenDev Gerrit server for events and notifies those on Freenode's channels.

 GerritBot is able to notify the channel for events like creation of patchsets, changes merged, comments added to patchsets and updates to